 The same happens on a cloudy day, it just stays cooler and seemingly warmer at night.
 But if the cloudiness continues for days it will eventually cool off due to the lack of incoming energy from the sun.
 So water vapor controls the temperature more than any trace gas.

 To suggest, however, that climate change is influenced by too much carbon dioxide lacks all scientific merit.
 There simply isn’t enough CO2 in the Earth's atmosphere to have any impact and levels have been higher without higher temperatures in the past.
 Scientific research (source: Professor Murry Salby, Chair of Climate Science at Macquarie University.) has proven that CO2 levels follow temperature change than the other way around.
 The same effect can be seen with warm air, this can contain more water vapor than cold air.
+It has also been shown that CO2 increases are logaritmic, see image, read more in the article from CO2isLife here.

 An excellent presentation from Prof. Salby can be seen in the next YouTube video: Atmospheric Carbon, 18 July 2016, University College London.
 In this presentation he debunks, in a very clear way, the premise that antropogenic CO2 causes climate change once and for all.